pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 ### Returns

-New subscription instance with an empty event dispatcher.
+A new subscription instance with an empty event dispatcher.

 ## Unsubscribe

-Stop receiving real-time updates from a Subscription or SubscriptionSet.
+Stop receiving updates from a Subscription or SubscriptionSet.

 ### Method(s)